-For example, there is general warehouse storage for the public that seek to store goods for a designated period of time in a single closet-like space.
+For example, there is general warehouse storage for the public that seeks to store goods for a designated period of time in a single closet-like space.
 There is cold warehouse storage for grocery store suppliers.
 There is also regular storage for retail businesses that simply would like to keep stock and supplies for secure warehousing.
 Then, there is eCommerce warehousing.

 This type of warehouse storage is specifically used to store goods before they are sold to customers online.
 This is what Selazar does specifically as a 3pl.
-Responsibilities include keeping inventory secure in an organised environment, picking and packing the inventory when orders come in online, forecasting supply volumes, and tracking orders in real-time.
-Ecommerce warehousing ensures your orders are processed smoothly from intake to final mile delivery.
+Responsibilities include keeping inventory secure in an organised environment, picking and packing the inventory when orders come in online, forecasting supply volumes, and tracking orders in real time.
+E-commerce warehousing ensures your orders are processed smoothly from intake to final mile delivery.

 What is inventory storage?

 Inventory management is an integral part of your eCommerce business.
 Inventory storage specifically refers to the logistics process of organising physical products in a controlled environment, like a warehouse or large space.
 The purpose is to organise the physical products so they can be easily managed, tracked, and quickly distributed to customers.

 What established businesses and 3pl companies will tell you is that inventory management is a critical component of B2C eCommerce.
 With eCommerce warehousing, there is a myriad of processes to ensure optimal operations and smart inventory tracking practices; for better shipping and distribution.

 Selazar warehouses are divided into alphabetised rows that organise small to large items.
 It also includes a custom packaging area, delivery pickup area, and special docking station for the inventory intake process.
 It is managed so that dispatch speed is much quicker while also being more accurate.